anzeelakabir/anzeelakabir/README.md

 **Pronouns:** She/Her

 I am currently pursuing BSc (Honours) Computer Science with a Data Science bootcamp.
-As a passionate programmer and avid reader, I find joy in exploring the realms of technology and literature.
+As a passionate programmer 💻 and avid reader 📚, I find joy in exploring the realms of technology and literature.
 Throughout my academic journey, I have embarked on various projects ranging from chatbots to websites, with my recent appcomplishment being the completion of a comphrehensive Capstone project.

 **Capstone Project**